avijitliberty/cloud-native-wiki/content/post/k8s/index.md

 ---
 title: How to Setup Kubernetes Cluster on Vagrant VMs
-subtitle: How to Setup Kubernetes Cluster on Vagrant VMs
+subtitle: Building a Kubernetes 1.23 Cluster

 # Summary for listings and search engines
 summary: Building a Kubernetes 1.23 Cluster